ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 Follow the steps below to run the Health tool and generate the Ballerina templates for FHIR APIs for the selected package.

->**Note:** You need to have a Ballerina package generated using FHIR definitions and the Health tool as a prerequisite for generating the API templates for them.
+>**Note:** You need to have a Ballerina package containing IG-specific FHIR resource data models To generate FHIR IG templates.
+You can use the package mode of the Health tool for easy generation of this package.
 This example uses the [`health.fhir.r4.uscore501`](https://central.ballerina.io/ballerinax/health.fhir.r4.uscore501/latest) package in Ballerina Central.

 1. Navigate to the cloned `working-with-health-tool/template-generation` directory.